giorgeabdala/rust-polkadot-challenges/src/advanced/challenge_02.md

 4. **Pallet Operations:**
    - Test all CRUD operations with weight tracking
    - Verify batch operations consume appropriate weight

+**⚠️ IMPORTANT: The pallet example code provided above must be modified to properly implement the weight management system.
+The current example is only a conceptual demonstration and does not properly implement weight tracking during operations.**

+**🔧 NECESSARY MODIFICATION: You must modify all pallet methods to receive a `WeightMeter` as a mutable reference (`&mut WeightMeter`) and call `meter.consume(weight)` before executing each operation.
+This ensures that weight is properly tracked and limits are respected.**

 ### Expected Output